digitalnsw/nsw-design-system/redirects/docs-ia-redirects.md

 - every routed documentation page has a redirect from its old source-derived URL
 - all known earlier Get started URLs and aliases have redirects
+- every former component guidance page redirects to its component overview
 - every row uses the seven-column Cloudflare bulk redirect format
 - every status is `301`
 - source URLs are unique